Streams

 Listing 17-37: Attempting to merge streams of messages and intervals

-In Listing 17-38, we rework with the intervals stream, since messages is already in the basic format we want and has to handle timeout errors.
+In Listing 17-38, we rework the intervals stream, because messages is already in the basic format we want and has to handle timeout errors.
 First, we can use the map helper method to transform the intervals into a string.
 Second, we need to match the Timeout from messages.
-Since we do not actually want a timeout for intervals, though, we can just create a timeout which is longer than the other durations we are using.
+Because we don’t actually want a timeout for intervals, though, we can just create a timeout which is longer than the other durations we are using.
 Here, we create a 10-second timeout with Duration::from_secs(10).
-Finally, we need to make stream mutable, so that the while let loop’s next calls can iterate through the stream, and pin it so that it is safe to do so.
+Finally, we need to make stream mutable, so that the while let loop’s next calls can iterate through the stream, and pin it so that it’s safe to do so.

 Filename: src/main.rs